All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Improving National Laboratory Capability and Capacity to Measure Human Exposure to Synthetic Opioids

-This webinar originally occurred on September 3rd, 2019 Duration: 1 hour The CDC laboratory at the National Center for Environmental Health is collaborating with public, private, and academic laboratories to respond to the opioid overdose epidemic.
-Some states are leveraging…
+← Back to Series This webinar originally occurred on September 3, 2019 Duration: 1 hour Overview The CDC laboratory at the National Center for Environmental Health is collaborating with public, private, and academic laboratories to respond to the opioid overdose…

 Opioids & Emerging Drug Threats – Integrating Public Safety and Health Data for a Forensic Response Webinar Series